-Featured Document: President Abraham Lincoln's nomination of Ulysses S. Grant to be Lieutenant General of the Army, February 29, 1864
+Message of President Abraham Lincoln Nominating Ulysses S. Grant to Be Lieutenant General of the Army

 The secession of eleven Southern states in 1861 plunged the nation into Civil War pitting the Confederate states against the Union.
 Nearly three years later the war raged on with no end in sight.
 President Abraham Lincoln and Congress, frustrated by the failures of their military leaders, needed to find a commander who could lead the Union to victory.